-- If your child is on Book Band, then they should be reading every day with an adult or older sibling. - Children should be reading every day.
+- If your child is on Book Band, then they should be reading every day with an adult or older sibling. - Citron, Ebony, Sapphire and Burgundy are free readers.
+Children should be reading every day.
 Please make a note of their reading in their reading record books, throughout the year, including during the holidays. - Class teachers will keep track of how often children are changing their books. - Enjoy reading at home with your child by; taking turns, having reading competitions, play games based on the text e.g. Can you find a word that means big?', have quizzes where children answer questions about the text e.g. What time did Mark go to the bowling alley?